-- (2) The Site Occupier must:

-- (a) prepare; and

-- (b) submit to an Approver for approval;

-a Community and Stakeholder Engagement Plan in relation to the carrying out of the developments described in Part 3 of the Airport Plan.

-- (3) The criteria for approval of the Community and Stakeholder Engagement Plan are that an Approver is satisfied that: - (a) in preparing the Community and Stakeholder Engagement Plan, the Site Occupier has taken into account Table 28-20 in Chapter 28 of the EIS; and - (b) the Community and Stakeholder Engagement Plan complies with Table 28-21 in Chapter 28 of the EIS, and is otherwise appropriate.
+- (2) The Site Occupier must: - (a) prepare; and - (b) submit to an Approver for approval; - a Community and Stakeholder Engagement Plan in relation to the carrying out of the developments which are part of the Airport Stage 1 Development. - (3) The criteria for approval of the Community and Stakeholder Engagement Plan are that an Approver is satisfied that: - (a) in preparing the Community and Stakeholder Engagement Plan, the Site Occupier has taken into account Table 28-20 in Chapter 28 of the EIS; and - (b) the Community and Stakeholder Engagement Plan complies with Table 28-21 in Chapter 28 of the EIS, and is otherwise appropriate.

-3.10.3 Airspace design process
+3.11.3 Airspace design process